citp/privacy-policy-historical/m/mi/mic/michaelpage.co.uk.md

 This privacy policy may be changed by Michael Page International at any time.
 If we change our privacy policy in the future, we will advise you of changes or updates to our privacy policy by a prominent notice on our website.
 Continued use of this website or our services after such changes will constitute your acceptance of such changes.

-If, at any time, you have questions or concerns about Page Personnel International's online privacy commitment, please feel free to e-mail us at [dpa@pagepersonnel.co.uk](mailto:dpa@pagepersonnel.co.uk) or call your local office to speak to one of our representatives.
+If, at any time, you have questions or concerns about Michael Page International's online privacy commitment, please feel free to e-mail us at [dpa@pagepersonnel.co.uk](mailto:dpa@pagepersonnel.co.uk) or call your local office to speak to one of our representatives.

 ##  Equal Opportunities